bralnapp/radenu/README.md

 # Radenu

-Radenu is a decentralized, non-custodial P2P remittance payment application.
-Radenu implements a unique, on-chain escrow P2P payment solution analogous to commonly understood P2P applications like Binance, but transactions are completely anonymous.
+Radenu is a decentralized, non-custodial P2P remittance payment protocol.
+Radenu implements a unique, on-chain escrow P2P payment solution analogous to commonly understood P2P applications like Binance, but transactions are completely pseudonymous.

 Try running some of the following tasks: